psadmin-io/psadminio-io_heartbeat/README.md

     $ puppet apply --confdir <DPK_LOCATION> -e "contain ::io_heartbeat"
     ```

-4. (Optional) Include `io_heartbeat` as pat of your DPK build by added it to your DPK role.
+4. (Optional) Include `io_heartbeat` as part of your DPK build by adding it to your DPK role.

     ```puppet
     # pt_tools_midtier.pp